Have you heard about Sunscreen Buildup In Your Body? Does this cause concern for you as an individual?

-There are just so many of these companies that often the guideline following can get lax.
-The fact remains, the formulas may be within the FDA guidelines, but still not safe for you.
+There are just so many of these companies that often following the guideline can get overlooked.
+The fact remains, that the formulas may be within the FDA guidelines, but are still not safe for you.

 Mineral Sunscreen Formula.

-In mineral sunscreens, there will be either zinc oxide and/or titanium dioxide.
+The mineral sunscreens will use either zinc oxide and/or titanium dioxide.
 A handful of formulas combine these minerals, and zinc oxide with chemical filters.

-The minerals based sunscreens are the ones that depend on the kind of coverage that blocks the sun.
-The fewer ingredients used to help make the minerals able to be applied to your skin, the better.
+The minerals-based sunscreens are the ones that give us the kind of coverage that rubs on and blocks the sun.
+The fewer ingredients used to help make the minerals easier to apply to your skin, the better.
 Read your labels.

 Don’t put all your faith in the government to protect you.

-Mineral formulas have the products that coat your skin.
+Mineral formulas have products that coat your skin.
 They may leave a white residue.
-This helps reflect the suns harmful rays.
+This helps reflect the sun’s harmful rays.

 So, yes it is confusing!

-It may be prohibitive to get all you need in one swoop.
-Sharing items may let you get started in protecting your skin.
+It may be prohibitive to get everything you need to protect your skin in one swoop.
+Sharing items within the family may help you get started in protecting your skin.

-If you put on sunscreen and have your sunblock clothing, you can protect your skin from so much sun damage during your next little league baseball game, or maybe a day at the beach.
+If you put on sunscreen and have your sunblock clothing, you can protect your skin from so much sun damage during your next little league baseball game, or maybe some time at the beach.

 Think about how you and your family can enjoy the great outdoors and stay safe from the sun.
 Remember, some of the rays will reach the skin if you are exposed.
 Cover up as much as possible.

 I didn’t either, but as member after member of my family has dealt with this result from too many hours in the sun, I decided to take the plunge.
-There has been a month of research and study.
-Visiting with my Dermatologist and other members of our clan, comparing what we have learned.
+There have been many months of research and study.
+We have been visiting with my Dermatologist and other members of our clan, comparing what we have learned.
 We have found that each Dermatologist has his or her own ideas about how we can help ourselves.